csuka/ansible_role_percona_xtradb_cluster/README.md

 ## Scaling

-When a host is added to the play, and the vars are added to the new host, the cluster auto scales automagicly.
+When a host is added to the play, and the vars are added to the new host, the cluster auto scales automagicly!
 This can be done from a single host to a cluster.

 Or from a cluster, to a cluster + 1. ["Do not join several nodes at the same time to avoid overhead due to large amounts of traffic when a new node joins."](https://www.percona.com/doc/percona-xtradb-cluster/LATEST/add-node.html)

 The role will, by default, also restart all mysql instances, with a 10s delay between the restarts.
 See section `systemctl restart mysql` below.

-If no restart is desired, set this in the `group_vars/all.yml`
+If no restart is desired when scaling, set this variable in `group_vars/all.yml` Please leave this to `true`, in order to maintain the cluster.

 ```yaml
 percona_cluster_scale_restart_all: false